aka: Badass Glare

 - But seriously...does this look like the face of mercy to you?

 - Even animals can give the Death Glare, as indicated by this famous quote by Robert Ruark on the Cape Buffalo:

 "I lurched up and looked at Mbogo, and Mbogo looked at me.
 He was 50 to 60 yards off, his head low, his eyes staring right down my soul.
 He looked at me as if he hated my guts.
 He looked as if I had despoiled his fiancé, murdered his mother and burned down his house.
 He looked at me as if I owed him money.
 I never saw such malevolence in the eyes of any animal or human being before or since.
 So I shot him."

-Australian Deputy Opposition Leader Julie Bishop's stare has reached meme status.
+- Australian Minister for Foreign Affairs Julie Bishop's stare has reached meme status.

-Australian opposition leader Tony Abbott recently spent a good minute of a one-on-one interview silently death staring the reporter after being asked a question.
-Most awkward thing ever.
+- Australian Prime Minister Tony Abbott once spent a good minute of a one-on-one interview silently death staring the reporter after being asked a question.

-Richard Pryor told the story of two of these.
+- Richard Pryor told the story of two of these.
 He was working a Las Vegas casino when he became angry at his pay and/or treatment.
-He burst into the bosses office and gave him what he called his "Wild [n-word]" stare guaranteed to terrify any white man.
+He burst into the boss's office and gave him what he called his "Wild [n-word]" stare guaranteed to terrify any white man.
 The casino boss laughed and embraced him with a "this guy", totally unafraid.
-However, one of his henchman displeased the boss and when Pryor saw the bosses expression he thought "Oh, man, this guy is dead.
+However, one of his henchman displeased the boss and when Pryor saw the boss's expression he thought, "Oh, man, this guy is dead.
 He's still breathing and walking around, but he is dead."